jschaf/b2/posts/circle-ci-fast-git.md

 would prefer to [avoid the expensive computation][expensive-shallow] associated with shallow clones.
-I can’t speak to GitHub’s load but it’s much faster for continuous integration to clone a shallow repo of 25MB than the full repo of 500MB.
+I can’t speak to GitHub’s load but it’s much faster for continuous integration to clone a shallow repo of 25MB than a full repo of 500MB.
 The difference is 2 seconds instead of 30 seconds.
 For the full code, see the `RUN_CHECKOUT_SHALLOW_GIT_REPO` alias in the example [CircleCI config].
 The relevant section is below.